SimmonsRitchie/court_docket_scraper/readme.md

 If any person has been charged with homicide, that will be noted in the email's subject line.

+To make it easier to analyze scraped dockets or to use it in a web app, the program will also generate CSV and JSON files.

 You can easily modify the program to scrape dockets for any Pennsylvania county you would like.
 If you have access to an EC2 instance, you can also use crontabs to run this program each day or several times per day automatically.

 ## Getting started